msafari0/Identikeep/README.md

                 ]
             },
         ],
-        "ExecTime": 0.356                   *Execution time of the analysis (in seconds) }
+        "ExecTime": xx.xxxx                   *Execution time of the analysis (in seconds) }

 ### Log file